Skip to main content

 Training your people, especially SUPERVISORS, on their legal responsibilities is vital in today’s climate.
 At Avanta, we offer affordable, convenient, and practical HR Compliance trainings.
 We make it easy for you to implement trainings that make a difference in your workplace.
 Call us today to protect your workplace.

-Whether it details the day-to-day expectations of your employees or outlines the specifics of advancement, your Employee Handbook is a useful way to communicate your policies to employees and answer commonly asked questions.
+Whether it details the day-to-day expectations of your team or outlines the specifics of operations, your Code of Conduct Policies are a useful way to communicate your expectations and answer commonly asked questions.

 Current

-Failure to comply with new or amended laws may create additional exposure for employee litigation.
+Failure to comply with new or amended laws may create additional exposure for legal issues with your workers.

 Clear

-Use plain language and avoid legal jargon.
-Employees cannot follow rules they do not understand.
+Use Plain Language and avoid legal jargon.
+Your people cannot follow rules they do not understand.

 Professional

-Avoid excessively casual or overly friendly language, as it may result in policies being taken less seriously by employees.
+Avoid excessively casual or overly friendly language as it may result in policies being taken less seriously.

 Realistic & Relevant

-Do not impose unrealistic or irrelevant expectations on employees.
-Use common sense, and legal advice, to create functional and realistic policy expectations.
+Do not impose unrealistic or irrelevant expectations on team members.
+Use common sense and professional advice to create functional and realistic policy expectations.

 Accessible

-Provide employees with copies of written policies (and have documentation that they received them), and review policies with employees at least once a year.
+Provide your team with copies of written policies (and have documentation that they received them) and review policies with them at least once a year.

 And More!

-Your Employee Handbook, when written correctly, provides clear guidance and easy-to-understand procedures for everyone from CEO to new hire.
+Your Plain Language docs for your team members, when written correctly, provides clear guidance and easy-to-understand procedures for everyone from CEO to any new hire.

-Make your handbook a tool to protect your workplace environment, not a stumbling block!
-Ensure all policies and procedures governing employees are supported by a business purpose.
-Be aware that the handbook often is used as an exhibit in litigation.
-Policies in the handbook should: (1) comply with applicable law; (2) demonstrate your commitment to comply with the law; and (3) accurately reflect your actual practices.
+Make your Plain Language Docs a tool to protect your workplace environment, not a stumbling block!
+Ensure all policies and procedures are supported by a business purpose.
+Be aware that such policies often are used as exhibits in litigation.
+Policies should: (1) comply with applicable law; (2) demonstrate your commitment to comply with the law; and (3) accurately reflect your actual practices.

 Schedule a Call